MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Approach 3: Full Control: Build Your Own (BYO) end-to-end AI experiences:**

+This approach is geared towards ISVs seeking to craft entirely new AI experiences or copilots using tools such as Azure AI Studio and Semantic Kernel.
+It offers maximum control and customization, providing limitless possibilities.

 :::row:::
     :::column:::
         **Scenario**: I am an ISV seeking to develop cutting-edge interoperable AI experiences that...